The CTSI TIN Liaison Team offers consultations and can help connect you with TIN resources.

-The vision for the TIN is to innovatively address critical roadblocks in clinical research and accelerate the translation of novel interventions into life-saving therapies.
+TIN is a collaborative initiative within the CTSA Program that aims to address critical roadblocks in clinical research and accelerate translational science.
 TIN's collaborative national network focuses on operational innovation, operational excellence, and collaboration and leverages the expertise and resources of the CTSA Program.
-The TIN features a single IRB system, master contracting agreements, quality by design approaches, and a focus on evidence-based strategies to recruitment and patient engagement.
+The TIN features a single IRB system, master contracting agreements, quality by design approaches, and a focus on evidence-based strategies for patient recruitment and engagement.

-The goal of the Trial Innovation Network is to not only execute trials better, faster, and more cost-efficiently but, importantly, to be a national laboratory to study, understand and innovate the process of conducting clinical trials.
+The goal of the TIN is to not only execute trials better, faster, and more cost-efficiently but, importantly, to be a national laboratory to study, understand and innovate the process of conducting clinical trials.

-The CTSA Program Hubs and other clinical research institutions are the frontline of the Trial Innovation Network.
-The UCLA CTSA Program Hub team uses their experience and knowledge of the local environment to facilitate collaboration with the Trial Innovation Network in developing and disseminating clinical trial innovations and excellence.
+The CTSA Program Hubs, including the UCLA CTSI, and other clinical research institutions are the frontline of the TIN.
+The UCLA CTSI TIN Liaison Team uses their experience and knowledge of the local environment to facilitate collaboration with the TIN in developing and disseminating clinical trial innovations and excellence.

 Collaboration Webinars: Hear from CTSA Program experts on various trial-related topics to improve your project.